December 30, 2014

 Heat a wide nonstick skillet.
 Add a drop of the oil and spread it around with a paper towel to create a very light coat, or use cooking oil spray.
 Add the polenta wedges; cook in a single layer over medium heat, about 5 minutes on each side.

 Remove the polenta to a plate.
 Heat the oil and soy sauce slowly in the same skillet.
 Before they get too hot, add the seitan and stir well.
 Raise the heat to medium-high and sauté, stirring frequently, for 5 minutes.
 Stir in the bok choy, spinach and scallions, then cover and cook until just wilted, 1 to 2 minutes.

 Sprinkle in vinegar to taste.
 Gently fold in the polenta wedges and dried tomatoes.
 Season with salt and pepper and serve at once.

-Recipe courtesy of Nava Atlas, author of Vegan Express.
+Recipe courtesy of Nava Atlas of Veg Kitchen.

 All figures are per serving (assumes 6 servings).